LiaoxyuCM/LiaoxyuCM/README.md

 ### Rules

-1. Don't publish any issues or pull requests.
+1. Don't publish any issues or pull requests in repo:LiaoxyuCM/LiaoxyuCM.